-When we talk of kitchen design or decor, kitchen lighting must be given plenty of attention.
+When we talk of kitchen design or decor, kitchen lighting is a factor we should pay attention into.
 With the wide choice available in the form of decorative, recessed and accent lighting, the only problem is to select the ideal one so that your kitchen looks perfect.

-Kitchens are not just places where meals are prepared – most families enjoy gathering in the kitchen.
+Kitchens are not just places where we prepare our meals – most families enjoy gathering in the kitchen.
 Some people like to entertain their close friends in the kitchen.
 With the kids also opting to do their homework here, kitchen lighting needs some careful planning so that you create the right atmosphere in this cozy room.

 The type of lighting you choose will be influenced by the size of the kitchen, the color theme and cabinet finish, and the location of the windows and doors, the amount of light needed to see inside the cabinets and other storage.